Accelerynt-Security/AS-Edgescan-Integration/README.md

 ![Edgescan_Integration_Key_Vault_1](Images/Edgescan_Integration_Key_Vault_1.png)

-Choose a name for the secret, such as "**AS-Edgescan-Integration-API-Key**", and enter the Edgescan API token copied previously in the [previous section](https://github.com/Accelerynt-Security/AS-Edgescan-Integration#create-an-edgescan-api-token).
+Choose a name for the secret, such as "**AS-Edgescan-Integration-API-Token**", and enter the Edgescan API token copied previously in the [previous section](https://github.com/Accelerynt-Security/AS-Edgescan-Integration#create-an-edgescan-api-token).
 All other settings can be left as is.
 Click "**Create**".

 ![Edgescan_Integration_Key_Vault_2](Images/Edgescan_Integration_Key_Vault_2.png)